masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 ---
 name: lab-vault-basics-challenge-6
-# 👩‍💻 Lab Challenge 5.1: Userpass Auth Method
+# 窶昨汳サ Lab Challenge 5.1: Userpass Auth Method
 * In this lab, you'll enable and use the Userpass auth method.
 * Instructions:
   * Click the "Use the Userpass Auth Method" challenge of the "Vault Basics" track.